ekbdizzy/course_site_api/README.md

 ## Django Rest Framework API
 Simple API for site with courses on DRF.
-Samples of using on main page.
-User model is changed to custom, USERNAME = email.
+Samples of using on main page. <br>User model is changed to custom, USERNAME = email.

 ### Requirements:
 ~~~~